Make sure you have access to One.SJSU.edu

 Late Drop Petitions

 Students may petition to Late Drop for serious and compelling reasons after the drop deadline.
 To verify the official dates, see Calendar for links to the official academic calendar.
-Petitions are available at AARS for undergraduates and GAPE for graduate students.
+Petitions are available at Undergraduate Advising and Success Center (UASC) for undergraduates and GAPE for graduate students.

 Conditions and circumstances are defined as ‘serious and compelling’ and are considered beyond the student’s control, and which occurred after the drop deadline.